serverpod/serverpod_docs/docs/05-concepts/10-authentication/04-providers/06-custom-providers.md

 ### Custom identification methods

-If other identification methods are required you can easly implement them by accessing the database directly.
+If other identification methods are required you can easily implement them by accessing the database directly.
 The `UserInfo` model can be interacted with in the same way as any other model with a database in Serverpod.

 ```dart
 var userInfo = await UserInfo.db.findFirstRow(